gutoccs/gutoccs/README.md

 ## Hi, I am Gustavo Escobar Cobos :wave:

 I'm a Freelance Full-Stack Dev who loves to learn about new things.
-I'm currently in Caracas, Venezuela.
+I'm in Caracas, Venezuela.

 ### Bio

 - 🏢 I'm currently working at <a href="https://mywololo.com" target="_blank">MyWololo</a> as a Full-Stack Dev
-- 💻 I'm also an Architect and Back-End Developer at <a href="https://videoportaldenegocios.es/" target="_blank">Video Portal de Negocios</a>
+- 💻 I'm also an Software Architect and Back-End Developer at <a href="https://videoportaldenegocios.es/" target="_blank">Video Portal de Negocios</a>
 - ⚙️ I use daily: `Dart`, `Flutter`, `PHP`, `Laravel`, `Git`, `MySQL` and `Firebase`

 ### Contact